Exceptional X-Men: Plot summary

 Katherine "Kitty" Pryde is working as a bartender at Lulu's Tavern in Chicago, trying to forget about her actions during the Fall of X. While trying to go on a date with a woman named Nina, Kitty ends up saving the life of a young mutant named Trista Marshall (who can turn her skin and hair into a bronze-like metal).
 Emma Frost telepathically notices this and resolves to get involved.
 In a special bonus page, Bobby Drake gets on a flight to Chicago.
 Later on, as Kitty and Nina have their first date at a high school baseball game, a fight breaks out involving two more young mutants, Thao Tran (who can turn invisible and intangible) and Alex Luna (whose skin changes color and causes people nearby to confess their secrets and vulnerabilities).
 Kitty helps them escape and then helps Thao when she gets stuck with her powers.
 She gives them Trista's phone number so that they can connect, but when all three show up at her apartment, Emma Frost also arrives and mind controls them to follow her.
 Kitty gets Emma to stop mind controlling them by fighting her, but Kitty's roommate arrives home to stop them from fighting any further.
 A conversation between all of them results in deciding that they will co-mentor the three new mutants at a nearby dance studio.
 During their first class, Trista tells Thao and Alex that she thought up new code names for them: Bronze for Trista, Melee for Thao, and Axo for Alex.
 Emma arrives to give them their new X-Men uniforms, which Kitty objects to, but they are both interrupted by the arrival of Iceman.
+Later, when Trista is at school she decides to auditon for a play and feels anxiety about her crush.
+Meanwhile, Kitty discovers Bobby on a private phone call with Rogue, causing a dispute between her and Bobby about her rejoining the X-Men.